REBLOZYL® (luspatercept-aamt) logo

 REBLOZYL was studied in:

-336 people with beta (β) thalassemia (BT) who were transfusion dependent.
+with beta beta (β) thalassemia (BT)

-224 people received 1 REBLOZYL injection every 3 weeks
+received 1 REBLOZYL injection every 3 weeks

-112 people received 1 placebo injection every 3 weeks
+received 1 placebo injection every week

 Everyone in the study regularly received 6 to 20 units of packed RBCs and had not been transfusion-free for more than 35 days within 24 weeks before the study started